grantramsey/grantramsey.github.io/source/research.html.md

 ## Related publications:

+*   [download-icon](/papers/2022-bp-proximate-ultimate-distinction.pdf) Ramsey, G. and Aaby, B. (2022).
+“The proximate-ultimate distinction and the active role of the organism in evolution” _Biology & Philosophy_ 37: 31.
+*   DiFrisco, J. and Ramsey, G. (accepted).
+“Adaptationism and trait individuation” _Philosophy of Science_.
 *   [download-icon](/papers/2022-bjps-levels-of-selection.pdf) Eronen, M. I. and Ramsey, G. (in press) “What are the 'levels' in levels of selection?” _The British Journal for the Philosophy of Science_.
 *   [download-icon](/papers/2021-moleco-pdc-black-queen.pdf) Ndhlovu, A., Durand, P., and Ramsey, G. (2021) “Programmed cell death as a black queen in microbial communities” _Molecular Ecology_ 30: 1110-1119.
 [DOI: 10.1111/mec.15757](https://doi.org/10.1111/mec.15757)
-*   [download-icon](/papers/2019-bjps-three-kinds-niche-construction.pdf) Aaby, B. and Ramsey, G. (2019) “Three kinds of niche construction” _The British Journal for the Philosophy of Science_.
+*   [download-icon](/papers/2019-bjps-three-kinds-niche-construction.pdf) Aaby, B. and Ramsey, G. (2022) “Three kinds of niche construction” _The British Journal for the Philosophy of Science_ 73(2): 351-372.
 [DOI: 10.1093/bjps/axz054](https://doi.org/10.1093/bjps/axz054)
 *   [download-icon](/papers/2018-bt-pcd.pdf) Durand, P. and Ramsey, G. (2019) “The nature of programmed cell death” _Biological Theory_ 14: 30–41.
 [DOI: 10.1007/s13752-018-0311-0](https://doi.org/10.1007/s13752-018-0311-0)
 *   [download-icon](/papers/2015-ajp-causal-structure.pdf) Ramsey, G. (2016) "The causal structure of evolutionary theory" _Australasian Journal of Philosophy_ 94: 421-434.
 [DOI: 10.1080/00048402.2015.1111398](http://dx.doi.org/10.1080/00048402.2015.1111398)
 *   Ramsey, G. and Pence, C. H.  (2016)  _Chance in Evolution._  Chicago: University of Chicago Press.
 For more information, visit the [University of Chicago Press website](http://press.uchicago.edu/ucp/books/book/chicago/C/bo24550500.html) or purchase it via [Amazon](https://www.amazon.com/Chance-Evolution-Grant-Ramsey/dp/022640188X).